 Grants will be awarded in an amount up to $3,000.

 Timeline for Application & Review

-Once a grant request is received, it is reviewed by our grant committee.
-The ISBA YLD council meets approximately six times per year.
-The grant committee presents the grant to the council and makes a recommendation, after which time the council votes approve, reject, amend or table the grant.
-If the ISBA YLD recommends the grant be approved, it forwarded to the Illinois Bar Foundation Board of Directors for final approval.
+Once a grant request is received, it is reviewed by the YLD grant committee.
+The grant committee will then present their recommendations to the YLD council at their late winter/early spring meeting, at which time the council will vote to approve, reject, amend or table the grant.
+If the ISBA YLD recommends the grant be approved, it is forwarded to the Illinois Bar Foundation Board of Directors for final approval.
 You will be notified once your grant has been approved or rejected.
-The Children’s Assistance Fund generally receives substantially more requests than it can fund and there is no guarantee that any particular project or organization will receive funding.
-We encourage you to call the ISBA Director of Bar Services if you have questions about these guidelines or about a particular proposal.
+The Children's Assistance Fund generally receives substantially more requests than it can fund and there is no guarantee that any particular project or organization will receive funding.
+We encourage you to call the ISBA YLD liaisons if you have questions about these guidelines or about a particular proposal.

 Grant Evaluation Criteria